What are the charges of Refuse Breath Test or Analysis?

 In very few circumstances, you may be exempt from the Interlock program, which means the periods of disqualification are higher.

 How severe is the charge against you?

 The courts take a serious view of those charged with refusing a breath test or analysis in NSW, and this is reflected in the sentencing structure and the penalties.

 However you may be able to argue, depending on the circumstances surrounding the alleged offence, that you should be granted leniency on the basis of a dismissal of charge under section 10.

 Traffic Offender Intervention Program (TOP or TOIP)

 If you have been charged with either of these offences, the court may look favourably upon you for completing the Traffic Offender Intervention Program.
-This course aims to provide a greater understanding of the consequences of traffic offences, including failing to submit to a breath test.
+This course aims to provide a greater understanding of the consequences of drink driving and traffic offences, including failing to submit to a breath test.

 If you have been charged with the offence of refuse breath test, you must participate in the Interlock program.
 Once your licence disqualification period is up, an interlock device will be fitted to your vehicle to prevent you from driving with alcohol in your system.